ecos-wtf/website/_posts/2021-03-30-ecos-load-address.md

 The common function calling conventions for MIPS32 is the O32 ABI: $a0-$a3 registers are used for function parameter transfer, redundant parameters are passed through the stack, and the return value is stored in the $v0-$v1 registers.

-eCos firmwares follow the N32 ABI.
+The tested eCos firmware follows the [N32 ABI](https://en.wikipedia.org/wiki/MIPS_architecture#Calling_conventions).
 The biggest difference is that the $a0-$a7 registers are used for function parameter transfer (corresponding in O32 ABI to $a0-$a3, $t0-$t3).

 ![mips_n32_call_convention_sample]({{site.url}}/assets/mips_n32_call_convention_sample.png)

-IDA supports changing the ABI mode in the processor options, but only modifying this parameter does not seem to work directly.
-To make it work, you need to set the compiler to "GNU C++".
+IDA supports changing the ABI mode in the processor options, but only modifying this parameter does not seem to work.
+To make it work, you also need to set the compiler and its ABI name.

 ![ida_processor_compiler_option]({{site.url}}/assets/ida_processor_compiler_option.png)